intaen/util/README.md

 # util

-Compilation of util i make and can be use to simplify your code and make it easier.
+Compilation of util and can be use to simplify your code and make it easier.

 ## String